 - Consequences of Cold War conceptual schemes and treatment of information on current economic and socio-political issues.

-Award: the program of €2,000 is designed to provide access to the archives for scholars, artists, and journalists, and to cover travel to and from Budapest, a modest subsistence, and accommodation for a research period of two months.
+Award: The scholarship of €2,000 is designed to provide access to the archives for scholars, artists, and journalists, and to cover travel to and from Budapest, a modest subsistence, and accommodation for a research period of two months.

 The award can be taken in Hungary